Our international coalition is fighting to end hazardous mine waste dumping into oceans, rivers and lakes.

 Although mine waste dumping in water has been phased out in many parts of the world, companies still use it, governments still allow it, and some of the world’s largest banks and investment firms still profit from it.

-Citigroup (UPDATE: Citi commits to Ditch Ocean Dumping!), Credit Suisse, Bank of America, and JP Morgan are putting the health of our oceans and planet at risk.
+Citigroup (UPDATE: Citi commits to Ditch Ocean Dumping!), Credit Suisse, and Bank of America are putting the health of our oceans and planet at risk.